spring-epfl/WF4NYM-artifacts/ARTIFACT-APPENDIX.md

 - Scapy >= 2.4.5 (for packet processing)
 - tqdm >= 4.62.0

-**Optional** (for data collection only, not required for reproduction):
-- Docker >= 20.10
-- Firefox browser
-- Tor Browser or standalone Tor
-- Nym client

 **Datasets**:
 The artifact includes pre-captured traffic datasets organized in the `data/` directory:
 - `data/full_list/`: Complete dataset with monitored and unmonitored websites for Tor and Nym (labnet and mainnet)